-1. Have the following been reviewed and forwarded to the client?: (a) Estoppel certificate (and is it current:): (b) Reserve fund study or status certificate?: (c) Declaration: Are there any Developer/Declarant privileges which should be brought to the attention of the client? (d) By-laws: (e) Common element rules: (f) Minutes of Board meetings for preceding 24 months:? (g) The corporation's property insurance policy covering common elements owned by the corporation: (h) The most recent financial statement and those for preceding two years (i) Is there professional management? (j) If the Developer still controls the Board, explain the consequences: (k) Is the Developer still in control of the Condominium Association?
+1. Have the following been reviewed and forwarded to the client?: the following been reviewed and forwarded to the client?: (a) Estoppel certificate (and is it current:): (b) Reserve fund study or status certificate?: (c) Declaration: Are there any Developer/Declarant privileges which should be brought to the attention of the client? (d) By-laws: (e) Common element rules: (f) Minutes of Board meetings for preceding 24 months:? (g) The corporation's property insurance policy covering common elements owned by the corporation: (h) The most recent financial statement and those for preceding two years (i) Is there professional management? (j) If the Developer still controls the Board, explain the consequences: (k) Is the Developer still in control of the Condominium Association?
 If not, how long ago did control shift to the unit owners?
 What is the mix of unit owners (ie. How many unsold units are owned by the Developer or affiliates of the Developer, and how many are owned by investors as opposed to owner occupants?
-2. Is a p parking space assigned or separately deeded?
-3 Are (other special features (i.e. storage space, mooring, etc., designated)?
+2. Is a parking space assigned or separately deeded?
+3 Δrec other special features (i.e. storage space, mooring, etc., designated)?